Tokyo court convicts man of using website to install cryptomining programs on computers | The Japan Times

 The high court, however, said such factors did not provide grounds for acquittal.

-The website designer allegedly embedded Coinhive into his website between October and November of 2017, and was indicted in March 2018.
-Authorities have not detained him.
+He was indicted in March 2018 on charges that he embedded Coinhive into his website between October and November of 2017.
+He has not been detained.

-As digital currencies are not managed by a government or central banks, miners earn cryptocurrency by verifying transaction records and adding them to digital ledgers.
+As digital currencies are not managed by governments or central banks, miners earn cryptocurrency by verifying transaction records and adding them to digital ledgers.

 Coinhive starts mining on the computers of people who visit sites embedded with the program and shares the rewards between the program developer and the website operator.